drmortalwombat/oscar64/oscar64.md

 ## Memory consistency

 The C use of volatile requires memory accesses with this type qualifier to not be reordered regarding other volatile memory accesses, cached or optimized away.
-This is on one hand too strong a limitiation (for e.g. video memory) on the other side a too weak ordering mechanism when using banked memory.
+This is on one hand too strong a limitation (for e.g. video memory) on the other side a too weak ordering mechanism when using banked memory.
 The change of a memory bank may not be reordered with any other memory access that would fall into the banked region.

 To provide this additional memory fence the compiler adds the __memmap type qualifier that prevents any memory access to be reordered around an access to a memory location with this qualifier: